What is the root directory?

 Once connected, double-click the public_html directory in the right panel:

-Drag & drop the file from your computer (left panel) to your hosting package (right panel) to upload it to the root directory.
+Drag and drop the file from your computer (left panel) to your hosting package (right panel) to upload it to the root directory.